Almirante Lynch-class destroyer

+The Almirante Lynch class were a group of destroyers built for the Chilean Navy prior to World War I. The class was named after Admiral Patricio Lynch, Chilean sailor, hero of the War of the Pacific.
+Initially six ships were planned, two being delivered (Almirante Lynch and Almirante Condell).
+The other four were purchased by and incorporated into the Royal Navy during World War I as the Faulknor-class flotilla leader.
+In common with Royal Navy convention, they were named after famous Royal Navy captains of the past, in this case the members of the Faulknor family.
+One of the four ships taken over by the Royal Navy was sunk in 1916, but the other three were returned to the friendly nation of Chile in 1920, at which point the Thornycroft type leader Rooke was renamed Broke to maintain this famous name (that of Admiral Sir Philip Bowes Vere Broke of the Shannon) in the Navy List.
+These three surviving ships were returned to the Chilean Navy and renamed the Almirante Williams class, after Juan Williams Rebolledo the Chilean Navy commander-in-chief during the War of the Pacific.

 Design

 The Chileans had long been customers of British shipyards and ordered six ships from J. Samuel White in 1911.
 These destroyers were a private design by J. Samuel White that were significantly larger and heavier armed than their contemporary British destroyers.
 They had four funnels, a tall, narrow fore funnel and three broad, short funnels behind.

 Construction of these ships led to an expansion of the yard and the purchase of a large 80 ton hammerhead crane from Babcock & Wilcox of Renfrew, Scotland.

 They were initially armed with six single QF 4 inch guns, unusually arranged with four on the forecastle - two sided in front of the wheelhouse and two sided abreast it - the remaining pair being sided on the quarterdeck.
 These guns were of a novel Elswick design for the Chileans and when the ships were rearmed they were replaced with standard Royal Navy models.
 As rearmed in 1918 they carried a BL 4.7 inch gun on the forecastle and another on a bandstand between the after pair of funnels, retained the pair of 4 inch guns abreast the wheelhouse and had two QF 2 pounder pom-poms.

+Compared to other Royal Navy ships, the class was noted for the lavish officer's accommodations ordered by the Chileans.
+This included silver-plated chandeliers in the captain's quarters.